How to make Word documents accessible

 Example: Calendar PDF on the School holiday and term dates information web page

-The Education Service requests that a 'School holiday and term dates' web page have a printable calendar on it for parents.
+The Education Service requests that their 'School holiday and term dates' web page have a printable calendar on it for download.

-The service has evidenced through parent surveys that they want a printable calendar they can print out and post at home.
-Schools also want a printable version for their outdoor notice boards.
+The service has evidenced through surveys that schools want a printable version for their outdoor notice boards and parents want one to print out at home.

 This is placed underneath a bulleted list of the holidays dates on the same web page.